mindplay-dk/testies/README.md

     // ...
 }

-// Head off your test by selecting your custom driver object:
+// Boostrap your test by selecting your custom driver:

 configure(new TestConfiguration(new TestDriver));
 ```